The Jack Carson Show: Premise

 Comedian Jack Carson played himself in a show akin to The Jack Benny Program in the way it portrayed a comedic version of the star's home life, supplemented with music.
 Radio historian John Dunning described Carson's characterization on the show as "generally bumbling and dumb."

 A later version of the program had Carson in the role of "a very capable m.c., bantering with his supporting cast, reading an 'off-beat' item from a newspaper and recounting a humorous incident.

 Originating at KNX in Los Angeles, California, the program debuted as a summer replacement for Milton Berle's show.
 Sponsors over the years included Campbell Soup Company, Sanka coffee, and Sealtest.

 Personnel

 Besides Carson, regular characters on the show and the actors who portrayed them are shown in the table below.

-Others often heard on the program included Doris Drew, Maxie Rosenbloom, Hanley Stafford, and Irene Ryan.
+Others often heard on the program included Doris Drew, Maxie Rosenbloom, and Hanley Stafford.

 Announcers were Del Sharbutt, Carlton KaDell, Howard Petrie, Hy Averback, and Bob Stewart.
 Music was led by Ray Chamberlain, Charles Dante, Walter Gross, Freddy Martin, and Johnny Richards.
 Singers on the show included Olga San Juan, Tony Romano, Marion Hutton, Anita Ellis, and the King Sisters.

 Bill Brennan, Vick Knight, Sam Fuller, and Larry Berns were producer-directors.
 Sol Stein, Tom Adair, Jack Douglas, Howard Harris, Leo Solomon, Dave Swift, Leonard Levinson, Lou Fulton, and Mack Benoff were writers.
 Knight and Richards collaborated to compose the program's theme song, "The Moment We Met".

-Broadcast schedule
+Radio broadcast schedule

 The table below gives information about when The Jack Carson Show was broadcast.